 Chemotherapy is the use of drugs to kill cancer cells.
 It may be given as an injection, through a tube, or by mouth.
-The drugs enter the bloodstream and travel through the body to the cancer cells.
-It targets cancer cells but can affect healthy cells as well.
-For uterine cancer, chemotherapy is generally used after surgery.
-It may also be used if cancer has spread to other areas.
-It may also be used in combination with radiation therapy to help it work better.
+The drugs enter the blood and travel through the body killing mostly cancer cells, but also some healthy cells.
+For uterine cancer, it is often used after surgery.
+It may also be used if cancer has spread to other parts of the body.
+It may be given with radiation therapy to help it work better.